 Jen earned her Masters Degree in Counseling Psychology in 2005 from the University of San Francisco and has worked with children, teens and adults in various therapeutic and education settings since.
 Originally from the east coast, Jen has found a new home in the San Francisco Bay Area, but still routes avidly for her undergraduate alma mater, The University of North Carolina at Chapel Hill.
 Outside of work, she often can be found hiking with her two dogs, Harvey & Huey, in the Marin Headlands, and along with her husband, Tom, Jen is anxiously awaiting the arrival of their daughter due August 2015.

-Glorimar Pagan-Turner is Compass High School’s Operations Manager.
+Glorimar Pagan-Turner is Compass High School’s Operations and Technology Coordinator.
 She was born and raised in Puerto Rico and recently relocated to the San Francisco Peninsula from New York via Los Angeles.
 Glorimar holds a Bachelor of Arts degree in Anthropology from University of Puerto Rico and a Master of Arts degree in Anthropology from University at Buffalo (State University of New York).
 After graduate school, Glorimar worked as an archaeologist through the northeast for a few years.
 Later, she worked as a legal interpreter at the Federal Immigration Court.
 In her spare time, Glorimar is an avid reader, casual gamer, and food lover.

 Speech and Language Therapist